Many dietary supplements are fortified with protein, vitamins, and minerals.

 Some products also contain caffeine, which could temporarily increase your blood pressure levels if consumed in high amounts.

 Finally, several case studies have found that Herbalife could be associated with liver damage.
-Therefore, those with a history of liver problems should also talk to their doctor before using herbal supplements like Herbalife.
+Therefore, those with a history of liver problems should also talk with their healthcare provider before using herbal supplements like Herbalife.